youngkin/hugoblog/content/post/CreateAFreeBlogSite.md

 git clone git@github.com:smith/myblog.dev.repo.git
 ```

-With the Github respositories setup and Hugo installed it's time to initialze the website.
+With the GitHub repositories setup and Hugo installed it's time to initialize the website.
 Hugo provides this capability through the `hugo` command line:

 1. Change directories into the root of the `myblog.dev.repo` repository
 2. Run `hugo new site .`